zutherb/Building-a-full-automated-Fast-Data-Platform/slides/part_1.md

 <!-- .slide: data-background="img/background-title-orig.jpg" -->

-> Fast Data captures a range of new systems and approaches, which balance various
+> Fast Data covers a range of new systems and approaches, which balance various
 > tradeoffs to deliver timely, cost-efficient data processing, as well as higher developer productivity.

 ---